profrobwells/first-llm-classifier/docs/index.md

 ## What you will learn

-Take this three-hour class to get hands-on experience creating a machine-learning model that can classify the text recorded in campaign contributions, crime reports, legislation, consumer complaints and other newsworthy data.
-An example of this would be categorizing certain kinds of expenditures or assigning a topic to legislative text.
+This class will give you hands-on experience creating a machine-learning model that can read and categorize the text recorded in newsworthy datasets

 It will teach you how to:

-* Replace a complex machine-learning system with a simple LLM system
+* Submit large-language model prompts with the Python programming language
-* Write a prompt that classifies text into predefined categories
+* Write structured prompts that can classify text into predefined categories
+* Submit dozens of prompts at once as part of an automated routine
-* Evaluate your results using a rigorous, scientific approach
+* Evaluate results using a rigorous, scientific approach
-* Improve your prompt by training it with rules and examples
+* Improve results by training the model with rules and examples

-By the end, you will understand how the new class of LLM classifiers can outperform traditional machine-learning methods with significantly less code, and you will be ready to write one yourself.
+By the end, you will understand how the new class of LLM classifiers can outperform traditional machine-learning methods with significantly less code.
+And you will be ready to write a classifier on your own.

 ## Who can take it

 Anyone who has dabbled with code and AI is qualified for this class.
-A curious mind and good attitude are all that’s required, but a familiarity with the Python programming language and a willingness to experiment will certainly come in handy.
+A curious mind and good attitude are all that’s required, but a familiarity with Python will certainly come in handy.

 ## Table of contents